MultiTagging/MultiTagging_Refiner_Demo/README.md

       run -i 'Main.py'
       ```
       3. **Within your Python code**
-        *   You can call any function of MultiTagging framework directly.
+        *   You can call any function of the MultiTagging framework directly.
 Check the <A Href="https://github.com/MultiTagging/MultiTagging_Demo.git">MultiTagging Demo</A>
 ## Demo
-*  The Multhitagging framework demo is available here: <A Href="https://github.com/MultiTagging/MultiTagging_Demo.git">MultiTagging Demo</A>
+*  The MultiTagging framework demo is available here: <A Href="https://github.com/MultiTagging/MultiTagging_Demo.git">MultiTagging Demo</A>